 Keep It Separate.

-Many parents think of college savings as part of another investment or just one cost that will be funded from a common savings account.
+Many parents think of college savings as part of another investment.
+Similarly, parents may see college costs as something to be funded from a common savings account.
 However, it is important to keep college savings deliberately separate from your other long-term finances, including retirement savings.
 In this way, you can protect your ability to reach your retirement income needs.

 Encourage Academic Success.